Edited by humans. Written by AI. How our editing works

 Brainwaves and Emotions: A New Frontier

-Kukhilava is at the forefront of research into brainwave technology, particularly in decoding emotions through EEG devices.
-Her work suggests that brain activity can reveal emotions even before they manifest physically.
+Kukhilava has explored research into brainwave technology, particularly in decoding emotions through EEG devices.
+This work suggests that brain activity can reveal emotions even before they manifest physically.
 This claim, if evidenced more robustly, could revolutionize how we understand and respond to emotional states.

 While some might raise an eyebrow at the feasibility of this technology, Kukhilava's description of an experiment with Meta offers a glimpse into a possible future.
 Participants, equipped with EEG devices, were shown images to see if their brainwaves could later reconstruct these visuals.
 Though not flawless, the experiment hints at a new kind of communication, one that transcends spoken language.
 However, the specifics of Meta's project require further validation, and it's crucial to approach such claims with a critical eye.